 This is one of the most common questions when people are starting a new business venture, and for good reason: it’s one of the smartest questions you can ask.

 Your budget impacts the majority of your business decisions and planning out your costs as thoroughly as possible is a vital part of your planning.
 The same is true for building an online store, and this article will help you understand how much it costs to start an online store and how you may be able to lower some of these costs without sacrificing the quality of what you create.

 The cost of building an online store is going to vary significantly depending on some of the initial choices you make.
 It’s extremely important to understand these options and what they mean, both in the long and short term of your new business.

 Certain choices that save money in the beginning may end up costing you more in the long run, whether that cost is in dollars or time, or both.
-The reverse can of course also be true, as a larger investment early could save you thousands (or even more) over the course of your business’s development.
+The reverse can, of course, also be true as a larger investment early could save you thousands (or more) over the course of your business’s development.

-One of the most basic decisions you’ll need to make is whether to use an hosted eCommerce solution or to use open source code to build the store on your own or hire software developers to build it.
-This decision is easier once you understand a couple of things about this type of software
+One of the most basic decisions you’ll need to make is whether to use a hosted e-Commerce solution or to use open source code to build the store on your own or hire software developers to build it.
+This decision is easier once you understand a couple of things about this type of software.

 - Custom development for building on an open source solution can be very expensive and it never stops — you’ll need to keep your developers on retainer and constantly maintain and update your online store’s inner workings.

 So, there’s no need to reinvent the wheel, especially when you’re going to have to add thousands of dollars per month to your budget.
 Using a hosted e-Commerce solution just makes more sense for the majority of new online stores.
 Why start from scratch when there are so many proven software solutions already out there for you to use?

 All websites need hosting — it’s how they appear on the internet.
 Hosting provides the storage space for the potentially thousands of files that make any individual website work, and it enables an always-on internet connection to allow visitors to access it.